SamMaier/se350/doc/documentation.md

 int release_processor();
 ```

+* **returns**: `RTX_OK` if successful, otherwise `RTX_ERR`

 Releases the current process from the processor.
 The next queued process is then returned from the scheduler and switched in as the current process.

-The function will return `0` on a successful operation and `1` otherwise.

 ## set_process_priority